Brown booby: Taxonomy

+In 2024, two other formerly accepted subspecies, S. l. brewsteri and S. l. etesiaca, were split out as a separate species Cocos booby Sula brewsteri by the American Ornithological Society, Clements Checklist, and the IOC World Bird List.

 Description

-The booby's head and upper body (back) is covered in dark brown to black plumage, with the remainder (belly) being a contrasting white.
-The bare part colours vary geographically, but not seasonally.
+The booby's head and upper body (back) is covered in dark brown to blackish plumage, with the remainder (belly) being a contrasting white.
+The bare-part colours vary geographically, but not seasonally.
 The species also displays sexual dimorphism of the bare part colours, the males having a blue orbital ring, as opposed to the yellow orbital ring of the female.
-In addition the male of subspecies S. l. brewsteri is distinctly plumaged in having the forehead, forecrown and chin white, merging to a greyish brown neck and breast.